 Privacy Shield Statement

-Userlytics Corporation (“Userlytics,” “we,” “our,” and “us”) is a proud member of the Privacy Shield organization; as such, Userlytics adheres to the EU-US and Swiss-US Privacy Shield Frameworks (collectively, “Privacy Shield” or “Framework”), as administered by the United States Department of Commerce.
+Userlytics Corporation (“Userlytics,” “we,” “our,” and “us”) is a proud member of the Privacy Shield organization; as such, Userlytics adheres to the EU-U.S. Data Privacy Framework Principles, and the UK Extension to the EU-U.S Data Privacy Framework Principles and Swiss-US Privacy Shield Frameworks Principles (collectively, “Privacy Shield” or “Framework” or “Principles”), as administered by the United States Department of Commerce.
+EU-U.S. Data Privacy Framework Principles

 - “Data Subject” means an identified or identifiable natural person who is the subject of Personal Data (PI) as defined by the Privacy Shield Framework and applicable Data Protection Law;